-- Goal A should be refined to align with the Leaders Pledge for Nature commitment to clear and robust goals and targets (2.a) and to halt human induced extinction of species (2.b) - "Rate of extinctions" is difficult to measure and approaches to doing so vary.
-It is not appropriate as a GBF goal. - "the rate of extinctions has been reduced at least tenfold" should be replaced with a clear and unambiguous commitment to prevent extinctions.
-Aichi Target 12 committed parties to "prevent the extinction of known threatened species by 2020" the way this goal is expressed is a step backwards from this ambition.
+- This goal should include an unambiguous commitment to immediately halt human induced extinction and to reduce extinction risk by 20% by 2030, rather than the less ambitious commitment to halt or reverse the increase in the rate of extinction. - "Rate of extinctions" is difficult to measure and approaches to doing so vary.
+It is not appropriate as a GBF goal.
+In addition, "the rate of extinctions has been reduced at least tenfold" should be replaced with a clear and unambiguous commitment to prevent extinctions.
+Aichi Target 12 committed parties to "prevent the extinction of known threatened species by 2020" - anything less than a commitment to immediately halt human induced extinctions will be an unacceptable step backwards from this ambition.